PBrockmann/StripesCounter/README.md

 * The segment can be modified (moved, shifted) by pressing the segment itself or its start or end control points.
 * An intensity profile is extracted from the the image along the profile segment.
 * Number of peaks are counted from the smoothed profile.
 * Adapt various parameters for peaks detection and profile smoothing.
+* Reverse the profile.
 * Control the width of the profile segment to integrate.
 * Inspect detected peaks with a mouse over from the image or the profile.
 * Define new scale and scale value if needed.